mortcanty/CRC4Docker/README.md

 This maps the host directory my_image_folder to the container directory /home/myimagery/ and runs the container in detached mode.

+If you have a Linux installation and one or more  Nvidia graphics cards and wish to use TensorFlow with gpu acceleration install the *latest*  Nvidia driver and the Nvidia runtime, see https://github.com/NVIDIA/nvidia-docker.

+Then pull and run the gpu-enabled container with

+ 	sudo docker run --runtime=nvidia -d -p 443:8888 -p 6006:6006 -v <my_image_folder>:/home/myimagery/ --name=crc4 mort/crc4dockergpu

 Point your browser to http://localhost:443 to see the Jupyter home page and open a notebook.

-In order to use Earth Engine scripts,
-you must authenticate.
+In order to use Earth Engine scripts, you must authenticate.
 From the home page  open a local terminal and enter

     earthengine authenticate